FuelLabs/fuels-ts/docs/QUICKSTART.md

 ### 2. Modify and build

-Lets change our example **🌴 Sway** Contract, to the following contract, with a slightly more complex examples, where we already implement a `storage` enabling our contract to have some on chain state.
+Lets change our **🌴 Sway** Contract now, with a slightly more complex example.
+Read the comments to help you understand the contract.

 For this we are going to update and re-build our contract.